Natural Hazards Engineering Research Infrastructure

-The George E. Brown, Jr. Network for Earthquake Engineering Simulation (NEES) was established by the National Science Foundation (NSF) as a multi-user, research infrastructure for earthquake engineering research, innovation, and education through a facility construction phase during 2000 - 2004, followed by operations of the infrastructure to support research and education activities from October 2004 through September 2014.
-NEES is currently operated under a five-year NSF cooperative agreement award with Purdue University that expires on September 30, 2014.
-For more information about NEES, please see http://www.nees.org.
+NHERI is the next generation of National Science Foundation (NSF) support for a natural hazards engineering research large facility, replacing the George E. Brown, Jr. Network for Earthquake Engineering Simulation (NEES).
+NEES was established by NSF as a distributed, multi-user, national research infrastructure for earthquake engineering through a facility construction phase during 2000 - 2004, followed by operations of this infrastructure to support research, innovation, and education activities from October 2004 through September 2014.

 REVISIONS AND UPDATES